kmarkeybraves/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 > "We have the ability (Under special conditions) to trancend self-interest and lose ourselves (temporarily and ecstatically) in something larger than ourselves."
 >
->--- Johnathan Haidt, "The Riteous Mind"
+>--- Johnathan Haidt, "The Righteous Mind"

 This is an interesting quote from "The Righteous Mind" [@Haidt2012].
 Humans are programmed to participate in groups.
 Maybe some people buy tickets because they are lonely, or bored.
 If these mechanisms such as the "need to belong" are driving some sports fandom, perhaps they can be manipulated.
 Perhaps they are being manipulated.
 Ultimately, there are many reasons why someone might buy tickets to a sporting event: